2008 Constitution of Myanmar: Chapter (3) Head of State

-Election Process: The President is elected by the Presidential Electoral College, which comprises three groups: one group from the elected representatives of the Pyithu Hluttaw (Lower House), one group from the elected representatives of the Amyotha Hluttaw (Upper House), and one group of Defence Services Personnel Representatives nominated by the Commander-in-Chief of Defence Services.
+Election Process: The President is elected by the Presidential Electoral College, which comprises three groups: one group from the elected representatives of the Pyithu Hluttaw, one group from the elected representatives of the Amyotha Hluttaw, and one group of Defence Services Personnel Representatives nominated by the Commander-in-Chief of Defence Services.
 Each group selects one Vice-President, and the President is then elected by a vote among the three Vice-Presidents.

 Term of Office: The term of office is five years, and no person shall serve for more than two terms.

 Impeachment: The President or a Vice-President may be impeached for: